-Let us understand the concept of an isoquant with the help of an example.
-Suppose a firm wants to produce 100 units of commodity X and for that purpose can use any one of the six processes indicated in Table 7.1.
+It is easy to understand the concept of an isoquant with the help of an example.
+Let us suppose that a firm wants to produce 100 units of commodity X and for that purpose can use any one of the six processes indicated in Table 8.1.